vladimir-grbic/vimtutor_lesson_summaries/README.md

-# Vimtutor Lesson Summaries
+#README

-A PDF document that contains a summary of all lessons in vimtutor.
+A document that contains a summary of all lessons in vimtutor.